futurice/android-best-practices/README.md

 ### Thanks to

-Antti Lammi, Joni Karppinen, Peter Tackage, Timo Tuominen, Vera Izrailit, Vihtori Mäntylä, Mark Voit and other Futurice developers for sharing their knowledge on Android development.
+Antti Lammi, Joni Karppinen, Peter Tackage, Timo Tuominen, Vera Izrailit, Vihtori Mäntylä, Mark Voit, Paul Houghton and other Futurice developers for sharing their knowledge on Android development.